Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?

 Once a timeshare association or other managing entity has a lien on a timeshare, it may foreclose on that lien as permitted by the Declaration and state law.
 The resort will foreclose either judicially or nonjudicially, depending on state law and the terms in the Declaration.

 To judicially foreclose an assessment lien, the association must file a lawsuit against the homeowner and obtain a judgment from the court granting permission to sell the timeshare to satisfy the lien.
-To nonjudicially foreclose, the association doesn't have to go through state court but instead follows specific procedures as dictated by state law, as well as by the Declaration.
+To nonjudicially foreclose, the association doesn't have to go through state court but instead follows specific procedures as dictated by state law and the Declaration.

 Finding the Timeshare Foreclosure Law in Your State